superpandas-ai/superpandas/README.md

 - **Serialization**: Save and load DataFrames with all metadata intact.
 - **Drop-in replacement for Pandas DataFrames**: SuperPandas is a lightweight wrapper around pandas DataFrames, so you can use it as a drop-in replacement for your existing code.
 - **Templated Prompt Generation** Easily store and use templates for system and user prompts.

+### SQL Query Accessor
+- **In-memory SQLite Database**: Execute SQL queries on pandas DataFrames using SQLite as the backend engine
+- **Multiple Table Support**: Join and query multiple DataFrames using the `env` parameter
+- **Full SQL Support**: Complete SQL functionality including SELECT, WHERE, JOIN, GROUP BY, HAVING, ORDER BY, and more
+- **Type Safety**: Comprehensive error handling and validation for robust query execution
+- **Custom Database URIs**: Option to use persistent databases instead of in-memory storage
+- **Seamless Integration**: Works with both regular pandas DataFrames and SuperDataFrames

 ### LangGraph Agent for Code Execution
 - **Intelligent Code Generation**: Automatically generates Python code based on natural language queries